 America’s #1 Values Program has been an important part of our community since Troop 180’s founding in 1939, and today our Scouting units are among the most respected in the Pioneer Valley.
-Chartered by the Boy Scouts of America to Ludlow's St Elizabeth Parish and serving ALL AREA YOUTH, we have age and grade appropriate Scouting for girls and boys in the K thru 18 years.
+Chartered by Scouting America to Ludlow's St Elizabeth Parish and serving ALL AREA YOUTH, we have age and grade appropriate Scouting for girls and boys in the K thru 18 years.
 Call the numbers below for each program, or e-mail info@scouts180.org.

 Scouting for the entire family is here!
 Accepting girls and boys in ALL PROGRAMS!